 I have already stressed the importance of good economic education for children in my previous post.
 But since schools remain uninterested, here is a fun way to teach your kids (and yourself) about money.
 Getting teens or even ourselves to read books can be a challenge.
 More often than not we will be caught dozing off, so here is a fun, interactive, and simple way to grab a few financial guidelines.

 MONOPOLY!
 Yesterday I was playing this amazing board game with my friends and I was surprised to notice how many ideas from the book Rich-dad Poor-dad it reflected.
 Property building, debt, financial planning, etc being a few.
-We all learn better from practical and experimental methods than we do from just endless reading of books.
-Have you played Monopoly, if yes, what are some lessons you took away from it?
-Or, do you know any board games which can be good teaching tools?
-Please tell me in the comment section.
+We all learn better from practical and experimental methods.
+In fact a recent study has concluded, board games are the best way to retain information.